subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 In order to fully exploit these ideas, we also need to generalize beyond the quadratic energy functions used in Boltzmann machines.
 ANNs are well suited for this task, since they provide us with a way to to model arbitrarily complex functions.
-Thus the energy function $E_W(x_1,...,x_N)$ is now a neural network and the parameters $W$ of the ANN play the role of interaction strengths in the original Boltzmann machine and moreover they can be estimated by using the powerful backprop algorithm.
+Thus the energy function $E_W(x_1,...,x_N)$ is now a neural network and the parameters $W$ of the ANN play the role of interaction strengths in the original Boltzmann machine.
 Using this idea it becomes possible to replace the quadratic energy function in the Boltzmann machine, with an ANN which can potentially have hundreds of thousands of parameters and this results in an enormous increase in the modeling power of the resulting EBM.
 This also enables modern EBMs to piggyback on the advances in ANNs in recent years with powerful models such as convolutional neural networks (CNNs) and transformers used to model $E_W$.

 In order to design modern EBMs there are two problems that have to be solved: